mahdi-islam-pranto/doctor-patient-consultation-management-system/README.md

 ## About our Project:

-Our Project is Title is Doctor Patient Consultation Manangement System.
+Our Project Title is Doctor Patient Consultation Manangement System.
 By using our project User(patient) can find doctor for his/her's preferenace times.